Why I am Still a Christian (Even After Being Kicked Out)

 No, I'm not talking about experiences I've had during past lives.
 Whether I have past lives or not is moot.
 That's not what I'm talking about.
 I'm talking about experiences I've undergone in my past.

 Without going into too much detail, I'm talking about my entire past (which could be a book by itself, but that's for another time).
 I've had visions.
 I've dreamed prophetic dreams.
 The Holy Spirit has directed me to places and used me in ways I never thought possible.
-God has spoken to me through people, to me, and even spoke through me on different occasions to different people, and He's given me knowledge before I was officially taught it in university.
+God has spoken to me through people, and even through me to different people, on different occasions; He's given me knowledge before I was officially taught it in university.
 I've documented each experience thoroughly and seen doctors who either tell me I'm crazy or believe me.
 I've flicked off God and repented for it.
-I've been called into the ministry twice and three times, hired and subsequently fired from churches.
+I've been called into the ministry twice and three times, and I've been hired and subsequently fired from churches; twice for doctrinal differences and once because I was a "square peg in a round hole."

 2) Progressive Theology

-This "love-based view of the world" is known to many as "Progressive Theology."
-It's a theology that accepts and welcomes people where they are for who they are, not for what they could potentially be.
+This "love-based view of the world" is often known as "Progressive Theology."
+It's a theology that accepts and welcomes people where they are, for who they are, not for what they could potentially be.
 Jesus Himself was viewed as a progressive when He walked and taught through the Ancient Near East.
-There's a TV series that places this style of theology in a wonderful frame, and it's THE CHOSEN (link to the show's website).
+There's a TV series that places this style of theology in a wonderful frame, and it's The Chosen.
 In the season 2 finale, Jesus (Jonathan Roumie) gives Matthew (Paras Patel) a map of where to find Jesus and His followers.
 He gives him the Beatitudes, as shown below, and read in Matthew 5:3-10.

 I went through a mental breakdown as a result of a minor traumatic brain injury sustained on my last patrol on my submarine, a miscarriage, and a flashback to past sexual abuse.
 It took two years for me to get my symptoms under control, and three more years to completely recover.
 During these five years, I grew closer to God in study.
-He had called me into the ministry for the second time while I was deployed previously, and now that I had started my undergrad, my focus grew in knowing Him.
+He had called me into the ministry for the second time while I was deployed, and now that I had started my undergrad, my focus grew as I came to know Him.
 I was broken.
 I knew what it meant to have nothing and have someone think they know me because they claim they dated in high school or something else remotely close.
 The Beatitudes were essential, particularly verse 3, "Blessed are those who are poor in spirit..."
 That was me.
 My spirit was broken.
-I was but a shadow of my former self, and it was through this loving devotion that I found in the very real connection to the Almighty that helped me.
+I was, but a shadow of my former self, and it was through this loving devotion that I found in the very real connection to the Almighty that helped me.
 It was His hands moving through the doctors, therapists, social workers, and occupational therapists that allowed me to see the connections between His lessons of love and devotion in the real world.
-They showed me what "loving your neighbor" really looked like, and to put it in the words of internet comedian Stephen He, "Don't be a dick."
+They showed me what "loving your neighbor" really looked like, and to put it in the words of Bowling for Soup and internet comedian Stephen He, "Don't be a dick."

 Progressive Theology isn't really "progressive."
 It's simply not being a dick to people.
 It's being nice and loving them for who they are.
 It's literally treating everyone to the same level as I would want to be treated.
-However, in a society where the powers of control stem from the traditions of a belief based in fear, "not being a dick" is considered radical.
-There is more than could be said on this topic, just by itself, but let's save that for another time.
+However, in a society where the powers of control stem from the traditions of a belief based on fear, "not being a dick" is considered radical.
+There is more than could be said on this topic alone, but let's save that for another time.

 3) Christian Universalism

 When I discovered this theology, I finally had a name for the belief system I'd found that made the most sense to me over the years.
 Throughout my studies, and even through my pastoral roles, I could not reconcile how a God that is all-loving, entirely just, sent people who bore His image to an eternal torment for a temporary crime.
-The closest we, as humans, do to others would be life in prison or the death penalty, but even that sometimes messes up when we convict or kill innocent people.
+That would be like sentencing a person to life in prison or the death penalty for something as minor as jaywalking or a broken taillight.
 This particular post isn't a dissertation on Christian Universalism or in defense of anything like that.
-If you do seek that, I would recommend this book, That All Shall Be Saved by David Bentley Hart.
+If you do seek that, I would recommend this book: That All Shall Be Saved by David Bentley Hart.

 Protestant Christianity, as it exists now, is a spectrum.
 On one side, there are the highly erratic, fear-based belief systems that spew hate masked in love.
-On the other side, there are the Universalists, the ones who don't believe in hell at all, but are often viewed as naive and ignorant.
-In the middle, there's the traditionalist church (commonly known as the mainline), where the beliefs and traditions come from doctrines of those long gone.
+On the other side are the Universalists, the ones who don't believe in hell at all, but are often viewed as naive and ignorant.
+In the middle, there's the traditionalist church (commonly known as the mainline), where the beliefs and traditions come from the doctrines of those long gone.
 There are thousands of Protestant Christian denominations, and not all of them are the same.
 Like the buffet, the different denominations have different doctrines, traditions, and ways of life.
-Not all of them are the same.
-Unfortunately, the loud ones get the temporary attention, driving the knowledge of the King of the Universe away from those He cares for most.
+Each one provides their unique perspective, allowing their taste for the holy to be served during service.
+Unfortunately, the loudest flavors capture temporary attention, poisoning the King of the Universe's wisdom and love away from those He cares for most.

 With All My Heart,